Find out what a critical period is in brain development and how parents can use this knowledge to promote optimal brain growth in our children.

 Critical Period Hypothesis

-In developmental psychology, the critical period hypothesis states that during this critical period of brain development, a new skill or trait is usually formed given a specific experience is presented.
-If the critical experience is not available during this time, it becomes much harder, less successful or even impossible to acquire the skill or trait after the window of opportunity closes.
+According to the Critical Period Hypothesis, during the critical period, a new skill or trait can be formed given the proper life experience.
+If the experience is not available during this time, it becomes much harder, less successful or even impossible to acquire the skill or trait after the window of opportunity closes.

 This is proven true in sensory systems, such as vision and hearing.

-A sensitive period is similar to a critical period in which a region of the brain is relatively more plastic and more sensitive to the influence of experience in forming new synapses.
-New synapses can still form for an extended period of time outside of the optimal period despite being more difficult.
+A sensitive period is similar to a critical period in which the brain is relatively more plastic and more sensitive to the influence of experience in forming new synapses.
+New synapses can still form for an extended period of time outside of this optimal period despite being more difficult.

 Some scientists refer to this as a weak critical period.